 If you hold the policy inside superannuation, it will be owned by the trustee of your super fund.
-With OneCare, the trustee can be the trustee of your self-managed super fund or the trustee of OnePath MasterFund.
+With OneCare, the trustee can be the trustee of your self-managed super fund or small APRA fund (for OneCare), the trustee of the OnePath MasterFund (for OneCare Super) or the trustee of the External Master Trust (for OneCare External Master Trust).

-Superannuation limits the insurance cover that can be held inside superannuation, and the circumstances under which an insurance benefit may be paid to a superannuation fund member.
+Superannuation laws may limit the insurance cover that can be held inside superannuation, and the circumstances under which an insurance benefit may be paid to a superannuation fund member.

-The trustee of a superannuation fund must determine whether the insurance they have chosen is acceptable, having regard to their obligation under superannuation law and the fund's trust deed oc
+The trustee of a superannuation fund must determine whether the insurance they have chosen is acceptable, having regard to their obligation under superannuation law and the fund's trust deed.